wpswings/subscriptions-for-woocommerce/README.txt

 == SUBSCRIPTIONS PLUGIN COMPATIBILITIES ==

-* **WooCommerce Payment Gateway Compatible**: Our Subscription WordPress plugin is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)(support for the credit card, debit card, Stripe SEPA Direct Debit),[**WooCommerce PayPal Checkout Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/) and WPS PayPal Payment.
+* **WooCommerce Payment Gateway Compatible**: Our Subscription WordPress plugin is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)(support for the credit card, debit card, Stripe SEPA Direct Debit) and WPS PayPal Payment.

 * **Compatible With PayPal Standard**: The Subscriptions plugin works flawlessly with PayPal Standard to receive WooCommerce recurring payments.
 You can add it as one of the payment methods by entering your PayPal merchant account API keys